AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart-promotions.md

 ## Potential performance impacts

-If your site has more than the recommended maximum number of cart price rules and coupons, the site can be impacted in the following ways and might not meet Adobe Commerce and Magento Open Source performance targets:
+Having more than the recommended maximum number of cart price rules or coupons can have the following impacts on site performance:

-- Increased response time when products are added to the cart
+- Increased response time when products are added to the cart.
-- Increased time to load and render the mini-cart
+- Increased time to load and render the mini-cart.
-- Increased time to render the cart page
+- Increased time to render the cart page.
-- Increased time to render the **Totals** block on the Checkout page
+- Increased time to render the **Totals** block on the Checkout page.
-- Applying coupons can take more than 2 seconds
+- Applying coupons can take more than 2 seconds.

 ## Additional information